Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth

-The authors thank Leandros Perivolaropoulos for his correspondence on the correction factor used to recalibrate the $f\sigma_8$ dataset, and Adrienn Pataki for their assistance and feedback regarding the software used in this investigation.
-This project has received funding from the HUN-REN Hungarian Research Network and was also supported by the NKFIH excellence grant TKP2021-NKTA-64. \FloatBarrier
+The authors thank Leandros Perivolaropoulos for his correspondence on the correction factor used to recalibrate the $f\sigma_8$ dataset, Adrienn Pataki for her assistance and feedback regarding the software used in this investigation, Ioannis Pantos and Leandros Perivolaropoulos for the discussions on the current status of the $S_8$ tension, and Moncy V. John and Jackson Levi Said for their bibliographical suggestions.